Date: April 3, 2017

 - Chris Greig, Professor and Director of the UQ Energy Initiative and the Dow Center for Sustainable Engineering Innovation, University of Queensland, Australia

-2:20 p.m.
-Integrating intermittent renewable electricity and CO2 capture and storage in low-carbon electricity futures
+2:05 p.m.
+Grid integration of intermittent renewables and CO2 capture and storage

-- Wim Turkenburg, Professor Emeritus of Science, Technology, and Society, Utrecht University, The Netherlands: “Meeting Paris goals for electricity in Europe”
+- Wim Turkenburg, Professor Emeritus of Science, Technology, and Society, Utrecht University, The Netherlands

-- Robert H. Williams, Senior Research Scientist, Energy Systems Analysis Group, Andlinger Center for Energy and the Environment, Princeton University: “Novel approaches to linking IRE and CCS technologies”
+- Robert H. Williams, Senior Research Scientist, Energy Systems Analysis Group, Andlinger Center for Energy and the Environment, Princeton University

 - Robert H. Socolow, Professor Emeritus and Senior Research Scholar, Department of Mechanical and Aerospace Engineering, Princeton University (chair)